-Are you looking to form a New York professional corporation, but you’re not familiar with the incorporation process?
+Are you looking to start a professional corporation in New York, but you’re not sure where to start?

 Professional corporations are those owned and operated by licensed professionals, like doctors, lawyers, and architects.
 There are quite a few important steps you’ll need to take to create your New York professional corporation and maintain it, so this guide will outline the rules and regulations involved with this process.

 We’ll cover everything you need to know, from picking names, choosing a board, navigating taxes, and more.
 To get started, please reference our guide below or hire a professional online incorporation service.

 What is a New York Professional Corporation?